 Delay in implementation

-MTD is due to commence operating in April 2018.
-HMRC have consulted on a delay for the smallest businesses (which has not yet been properly defined).
+MTD was due to commence operating in April 2018 but for workers under the VAT Threshold this has now been delayed for a year (see our response to the 2017 Budget).
 We think that there should be a delay of at least two years for all businesses within MTD.
 This is because you need two years to pilot it properly – four quarters plus the nine-month End of Activity period (to submit final adjusted figures).

 This is good in theory but cash flow varies so much for writers that a quarterly payment may end up being a lot more pro rata or a lot less than the eventual tax bill and so would not give an accurate indicator of eventual tax liabilities for most writers.
 For the same reason we do not think basing payments on account on quarterly submissions would be a good idea.